-Piedmont Natural Gas (NYS: PNY) will look to avoid missing estimates for the fifth consecutive quarter when its earnings are released.
-The company will unveil its latest earnings on Monday.
+Piedmont Natural Gas (NYS: PNY) met its estimates last quarter, but investors hope that it will beat them this quarter.
+The company will unveil its latest earnings on Monday, March 12.
 Piedmont Natural Gas is an energy services company whose principal business is the distribution of natural gas to residential, commercial, industrial, and power generation customers in portions of North Carolina, South Carolina, and Tennessee.

 What analysts say:

-- Wall Street earnings expectations: The average analyst estimate is a loss of $0.13 per share.
-Estimates range from a loss of $0.16 to a loss of $0.10.
+Wall Street earnings expectations: The average analyst estimate is earnings of $1.19 per share.
+Estimates range from $1.17 to $1.22.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 93.8% awarding it an outperform rating.
-The community at large backs the All-Stars with 91.3% giving it a rating of outperform.
-Fools are gung-ho about Piedmont Natural Gas, though the message boards have been quiet lately with only 42 posts in the past 30 days.
+CAPS All-Stars are enthusiastically backing the stock, with 94.4% giving it an "outperform" rating.
+The community at large concurs with the All-Stars, with 91.4% awarding it a rating of "outperform."
 Even with a robust four out of five stars, Piedmont Natural Gas' CAPS rating falls a little short of the community's upbeat outlook.

 Revenue has fallen for the past three quarters.